About Covenant Theological Seminary

 We believe that God’s purpose is the gathering of his people from every nation and the renewal of all things.
 He calls his church to active involvement with the world’s peoples and cultures, carrying out the mission of bringing the Gospel to those who do not believe and expressing Christ’s lordship in every area of life.
 In order to train students to make disciples of the nations, our faculty, staff, and students must increasingly reflect the ethnic and cultural richness of God’s worldwide church.

 Covenant Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and by The Higher Learning Commission.
-Covenant Seminary is also a member of the North Central Association of Colleges and Schools.
 Click here for more information.

 History